StylishThemes/Overlay-Scrollbars/.github/CONTRIBUTING.md

 * Try to wrap lines at around 80 characters.
   * If possible, reduce any added selectors.
 Remember that Stylus requires an `!important` flag to override default styling, so a selector starting from the body isn't always necessary.
   * Don't add any inline comments.
 If you want to make a comment, add it as a note in the commit.
-  * If your css definition already exists within the style, do not add it again!
+  * If your CSS definition already exists within the style, do not add it again!
 Add your selector to the existing definition.
-* Insert any new css selectors in any available slot before the style definition, or on a new line as needed.
+* Insert any new CSS selectors in any available slot before the style definition, or on a new line as needed.
 * If you want to add a new userstyle variable, please open an issue and discuss it with us first.
+* Don't include version bumps with your contribution, all releases are handled internally.
+* If your PR fixes an open issue or replaces another PR, include fixes/closes #issue-nr in your commit message title.
+[Read more on this](https://help.github.com/en/articles/closing-issues-using-keywords).

 ## Getting Started